 How to Conquer the 5 Most Common Payroll Challenges

-They say ‘nothing worth having comes easy.’
-So whether you’re implementing global payroll for the first time, or looking to introduce a more centralized and standardized approach to your existing global payroll processes, you can expect to encounter a few challenges along the way.
+Theodore Roosevelt is credited with saying ‘nothing worth having comes easy,’ an adage proven endless times over.
+So whether you’re implementing global payroll for the first time or looking to introduce more centralized and standardized processes to your existing payroll, the good news is that the result will likely be worth it.
+The downside is that you can expect to encounter a few challenges along the way.

-Every organization faces its own set of issues, but the five biggest hurdles tend to be the most common across most multinational companies.
-There’s a central theme that underpins the solution to each one of the five challenges: Beginning your global payroll initiative with an analysis of your existing operations and a review of how they are performing.
+Every organization faces its own set of issues, but the five biggest hurdles tend to be common across multinational companies.
+Also common is the central theme that underpins the solution to each of these challenges: beginning your global payroll initiative with a thorough analysis of your existing operations and how they are performing.

 Challenge One: Managing the change

-Any payroll change effort can be frustrating for those countries where payroll is performing reasonably well already.
-A global payroll transition is a significant operational change, so it will inevitably encounter resistance – and most likely, that resistance will come from your in-country payroll personnel or business unit leaders.
+Any payroll change effort can be frustrating for countries in which payroll is already performing reasonably well.
+A full global payroll transformation means a significant operational change, so some level of resistance is inevitable.
+And it’s common for that resistance to comes from in-country payroll personnel or business unit leaders.

 Why so?
-Because it’s the payroll team’s roles and responsibilities that are most affected by the introduction of global payroll.
-It is they who face the prospect of ‘unlearning’ established processes and adopting a new approach.
+Because it’s the payroll professional’s role and responsibilities that are most affected by the introduction of global payroll.
+They face the prospect of ‘unlearning’ established processes and adopting a new approach.
 For business unit leaders, there are also concerns about the potential for unwanted disruption.

-Open and transparent communication is critical.
-Project leaders must clearly and vocally convey the different benefits of the project for both the group and individual countries: Consider a kick-off event where you bring together your international payroll teams, increasing engagement from the start.
-Then commence the roll-out with an ‘easy’ country to earn yourself a global champion that can showcase the success to your other operations.
+Open and transparent communication is critical to the success of any payroll transformation.
+Project leaders must clearly and vocally convey the benefits of the project for both the broader organization and individual countries.
+A kick-off event that brings together your international payroll teams can help increase engagement from the start.
+Also, beginning the rollout with an ‘easy’ country can earn the project a global champion that can showcase its success to other teams.

-Use the project to give your high-potential international team members new development opportunities. and if you’re concerned about key employees leaving during a project, address this ahead of time.
-Consider project bonuses or retention incentives if there is a high probability of losing key personnel.
+Use the project to give your high-potential international team members new development opportunities.
+And if you’re concerned about key employees leaving during a project, address it ahead of time.
+Project bonuses or retention incentives can be introduced if there is a high probability of losing key personnel.

 Challenge Two: Balancing local flexibility with global standardization

-When implementing global payroll, there’s a precise balance to be struck between standardizing your processes and retaining flexibility at a local level.
-Streamline and standardize your payroll platform too much, and your in-country teams will be forced to work outside of that system to deliver against the local legislation and cultural idiosyncrasies that govern their location.
+A successful global payroll project will strike a precise balance between standardizing processes and retaining flexibility at the local level.
+Streamline your payroll processing too much, and your in-country teams will be forced to work outside of the system to deliver against local legislation and cultural idiosyncrasies.

 The other alternative is to outsource, which can come in different flavors.
-Certain vendors will be able to deliver their managed services in certain countries and send some services out to local partners – acting as ‘aggregators.’
-Other providers, like CloudPay, have their own proprietary global platform that brings all of your processes and data together in a unified application.
+Some vendors will deliver managed payroll services in certain countries and send some services out to local partners, acting as ‘aggregators.’
+Payroll providers with a unified solution leverage their own proprietary global platform to bring all of your processes and data together in a single application.
 Determine your scope, then find the best fit for your unique situation.

-Traditionally, data management has been a huge challenge for global payroll teams.
-The first issue: Data integrity.
-The flow of data between global HCM and payroll software is critical for both functions to perform their relevant duties effectively, but the data residing in their corresponding systems of record are often out of sync – taking too long to process changes such as promotions, terminations, and bonuses, leading to data discrepancies that can require excessive workarounds.
+Traditionally, data management has been a huge challenge for global payroll teams, particularly because of issues around data integrity.
+The flow of data between global human resources and payroll software is critical for both functions to perform their duties effectively.
+However, the data residing in their corresponding systems of record is often out of sync, with delays in processing key changes such as promotions, terminations, and bonuses leading to data discrepancies that can require excessive workarounds and even supplemental runs.

-When it comes to insightful, analytical payroll reporting, the first step is the centralization and standardization of your data.
+When it comes to insightful analytics and payroll reporting, the first step is the centralization and standardization of your data.
 With unified global payroll solutions, reports can be pulled together from one single source, rather than from disparate systems across your global operations.

-This centralization offers the possibility for real-time reporting based on live data dashboards, supporting strategic decision-making at the very highest level.
-Ensuring the continuous quality of your data is key here too, so you should also look to the self-service data possibilities offered by cloud-based solutions – which reduce manual data input and updates.
+This centralization offers the possibility for real-time reporting based on live data dashboards, supporting strategic decision-making at the highest level.
+Ensuring the continuous quality of your data is key here too, which also can be supported by single-source data and self-service employee data management.

-Challenge Four: Technology integration, automation & best practices
+Challenge Four: Technology integration, automation, and best practices

-These new technologies, with their improved user experiences, faster deployments, and lower ownership costs, pose a whole host of challenging questions.
+While these new technologies offer improved user experiences, faster deployments, and lower ownership costs, they also pose a host of challenging questions.
 How and when do you bring your cloud and on-premise systems together?
 How do you get the most out of your previous technology investments?
 How do you get the best licensing deals and put in place the right maintenance strategies?
 Where do you find the new skills you need for modern integration tools and APIs?

 A clear technology roadmap is required to break the integration challenge into manageable, focused projects, rolled out in stages with the assistance of cloud integration tools.
 However, the roadmap must be developed in line with a new payroll process and data model, with all elements directly focused on achieving better outcomes for the global payroll function.

-This plan should take into consideration the need for organizational change, recognizing that customizing technology to fit with your current (potentially flawed) processes is not the route to best practice.
-Cloud payroll technology is, by its nature, more standardized – offering less customization (and instead more configuration).
-It has been designed to introduce efficiency and best-practice payroll processes.
-So, rather than view your implementation as a project which shapes the technology to fit your business, view it as about getting your business to adopt best practice payroll processes powered by the new technology.
+This plan should take into consideration the need for organizational change, recognizing that customizing technology to fit with your current (potentially flawed) processes may not be the route to best practice.
+Cloud payroll technology is, by its nature, more standardized – putting the focus on less customization and more configuration.
+It is designed to introduce efficiency and best-practice processes.
+So, rather than view transformation as a project which shapes the technology to fit your business, view it as a means of getting your business to adopt best-practice payroll processes powered by new technology.

 Challenge Five: Achieving global compliance

-Predominantly, the challenge lies in monitoring global compliance and doing so in real-time.
-After all, identifying compliance errors too late is of little use – with a whole range of governing bodies ready to hand out fines and sanctions the moment you step out of line.
+The primary challenge lies in monitoring global compliance in real time.
+After all, identifying non-compliance errors too late is of little use, especially with a multitude of governing bodies ready to hand out fines and sanctions the moment you step out of line.

-A thorough understanding of the country-specific employment laws affecting your business is fundamental, so bringing third-party experts on board to help with this is a sensible move.
-At the same time, leveraging the real-time compliance data on offer through cloud technology delivers increased visibility into your compliance status – providing centralized access to your statutory filings and the ability to maintain records more easily online.
+A thorough understanding of the country-specific employment laws affecting your business is fundamental, which means bringing experts on board to help is a sensible move.
+At the same time, leveraging the real-time data management capabilities on offer through cloud technology delivers increased visibility of your payroll data and processes.
+This enables greater understanding of your compliance status, as well as centralized access to statutory filings and the ability to maintain records more easily.